Parish and Town Councils – resources for responding to the

 - Promote less single use plastics, for example through the national campaign Refill.
 Telford & Wrekin Council has established a community group to help the borough became a certified Plastic Free Community and we encourage town and parish councils to get involved (please email email@example.com for further details).

 - Ensure the Parish Council’s activities and procurement minimises the carbon footprint of the PC and the community.

-Parish Council Buildings
+Parish and Town Council Buildings

 Parish councils can use their own buildings and land to develop local, clean energy projects.
 Although parish councils are unlikely to have direct funds to cover renewable energy projects, other sources of funding can be accessed such as Salix loans, grants or a community share offer, details are listed under Funding Opportunities.